Dewiliaa/FSDP_Team3/README.md

 ### Login Page (Done by Evan, Garrett):
 #### Evan
-- created the front end for login button + login page
+- Created the front end for login button + login page
-- added the remember me + eye icon ( show password )
+- Added the remember me + eye icon ( show password )
-- added password logic to this page
+- Added password logic to this page

 #### Garrett
 - Implemented JWT for login